 Welcome

-Ash Valley Quilters is a friendly group of enthusiastic quilters at all levels of ability, from beginners to the more experienced.
+Ash Valley Quilters is a friendly group of approx. 80 enthusiastic quilters at all levels of ability, from beginners to the more experienced.
+We are affiliated to the Quilters Guild of the British Isles.

 Ash Valley Quilters Exhibition will be held on